adlnet/xAPI-Spec/xAPI.md

 <a name="contextActivities"/>
 __Context Activities__

-A map of the types of context to learning activities or activity this statement is related to.
+A map of the types of context to ids of learning activities or a learning activity this statement is related to.
 Valid context types are: "parent", "grouping", and "other".
-<br/><br/>
+All, any or none of these MAY be used in a given statement.

+The parent activity is an activity which directly contains the activity which is the object of the statement.
+So if a statement is about a quiz question, the parent activity would be the quiz.

+The grouping activity is an activity which contains the statement activity, but not directly.
+A class might be part of a course which is itself part of a qualification.
+The qualification might then be the grouping of the class and the parent of the course.

+Other can be used for context activities which cannot be considered a parent or grouping.

-For example, if I am studying a textbook, for a test, the textbook is the activity the statement is about, but the test is a context activity, and the context type is "other".<br/><br/>
+For example, if I am studying a textbook, for a test, the textbook is the activity the statement is about, but the test is a context activity, then the context activity type is "other".

 <pre><code>
 {
 	"other" : {